Creating Your Own Utopia: A Personal and Professional Development Workshop

 Oregon Program: Maxville Centennial Celebration

-Maxville, nestled in Wallowa County, about 13 miles north of the town of Wallowa in the state’s upper right-hand corner, was once home to about 400 residents.
+Maxville, nestled in Wallowa County, Oregon, about 13 miles north of the town of Wallowa in the state’s upper right-hand corner, was once home to about 400 residents.
 In its heyday, between 1924 and 1933, it was the largest town in the county.
 Maxville was a timber town—like so many towns in the Pacific Northwest— but, unlike most timber towns, it was home to both African American loggers and white loggers.

 NMAAHC, From Local to “Glocal” an International Collaboration Professional Development Workshop